 Security Considerations

 The security considerations described in this section apply to any OpenCMAPI enabler implementation, and these considerations may result in different deployment models.
-Any particular security mechanism relevant to OpenCMAPI enabler is addressed in the [OpenCMAPI-TS].
+Any particular security mechanism relevant to OpenCMAPI enabler is addressed in the [OpenCMAPI-TS] and [OpenCMAPI_TS WebAPI].

 Any deployment of OpenCMAPI enabler needs to ensure that all the applications requiring access to information provided via the specified API exposed by the OpenCMAPI connection management component are subject to the following security considerations: